MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

 Notice that every example above defines a metric !

 To check if a function is a metric we have to check these three properties.
 Typically the first two are quit easy to check, while the triangle-inequality might take some work.
-I will show how to prove that our usual definition is in fact a metric.
+I will show how to prove that our usual definition and $\delta$ are metrics.
 The triangle inequalities are proven at the end of this post.

-### The euclidean metric is in fact a metric
+### The euclidean metric is a metric

 Setting: $x,y,z\in\mathbb{R}^2$, $\vert x \vert_2=\sqrt{\sum_{k=1}^n (x_k)^2}$